nhaener/Assignment8/README.md

-The Link to my shinyapps.io page can be found [here](https://nickhaener.shinyapps.io/assignment8/) The full url is: https://nickhaener.shinyapps.io/assignment8/
+The Link to my shinyapps.io page can be found <a href="https://nickhaener.shinyapps.io/assignment8/" target="_blank">here</a>
+The full url is: https://nickhaener.shinyapps.io/assignment8/

 Submission